fiznool/express-mongo-sanitize/README.md

   replaceWith: '_'
 });

+// Exclude sanitization of . (dot), only sanitize data that contains $.
+This may cause some problems on older versions of mongo db mongoSanitize.sanitize(payload, {
+  allowDots: true
+});

+// Both allowDots and replaceWith mongoSanitize.sanitize(payload, {
+  allowDots: true,
+  replaceWith: '_'
+});

 // Check if the payload has keys with prohibited characters const hasProhibited = mongoSanitize.has(payload);

+// Check if the payload has keys with prohibited characters (`.` is excluded).
+So if the payload only has `.` it will return false (since it doesn't see the data with `.` as a malicious data) const hasProhibited = mongoSanitize.has(payload, true);
 ```

 ## What?